-Ketchup – provides the base for the sauce + added sweetness.
+Ketchup – provides the base and color for the sauce + add a little sweetness.

 Jerk seasoning – brings the Jamaican flavor + a spicy kick to the sauce.
 You can use more or less to control the heat.
 I used the wet marinade for this recipe, you can use a dry jerk seasoning as well.

 Pink Himalayan salt– You can also use your salt of choice.
 The salt rounds out the other flavors – you can add more or less base on taste.